 Merge markers look something like:

-In that image there are two sets of them, but you should see their style.
 Basically, Git tells you which version of the file corresponds to which area.
 Your job is to look over the code, decide whether you want one or both sets of changes, then delete the offending markers and save the file.

 Once you've removed all the merge conflict markers and saved all the files, you still have to commit all the files to complete the merge.
 But you already know how to do that, don't you?